-After the Treaty of Utrecht, the first recorded proposal for a settlement on this side from British officials originated with Captain Thomas Coram of London in 1718.
+After the Treaty of Utrecht, the first recorded proposal for a settlement on the Dartmouth side from British officials originated with Captain Thomas Coram of London in 1718.
 One of the districts selected for establishing colonists was “northeast of the harbor of Chebucto”.
 Massachusetts influence opposed this plan as being detrimental to their fisheries.

 There were about 30 men quartered at the sawmill during the winter of 1749-1750.
 More were living aboard the “Duke of Bedford” and oh an armed sloop, which were anchored in the Cove nearby.
-It must have been an especially severe season, for the two ships were frozen-in so that ice had to be broken every night to prevent incursions of Indians from the shore.
+It must have been an especially severe season, for the two ships were frozen-in so that ice had to be broken every night to prevent incursions from the shore.